 Kraków, many agree, is Poland’s most beautiful city.
 The centerpiece of Poland’s second-largest city would be the Gothic Wawel Castle, built in the 1300s.
 And, just outside the inner castle walls stands Smok Wawelski, the dragon of Wawel Hill.

 The story of the Krakow dragon of Wawel Hill (Smok Wawelski in Polish) is quite famous in Polish folklore.
-Wawel (pronounced VAH-vehl) Hill is in located in the Polish city of Kraków, which used to be the capital of Poland, and is on the bank of the Vistula River.
-The famous story goes like this:
+Wawel (VAH-vehl) Hill is in located in the Polish city of Kraków, which used to be the capital of Poland, and is on the bank of the Vistula River.

 Many brave knights had attempted to slay the beast, but were burned to death by the dragon’s fiery breath the second they got too close.
 In those versions of this tale where the dragon was appeased by a girl as a sacrifice, the dragon devoured all the maiden women in the town until the only one left was the princess, Wanda.
 At this point, the king promised knights and noblemen alike that whoever killed the dragon could marry his beautiful daughter and assume the throne as King of Poland when he died.